Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/lens-flare-data-driven-asset.md

-[comment]: # (If you modify this file make sure you modify the copy/paste file: com.unity.render-pipelines.high-definition and com.unity.render-pipelines.core\Documentation~\Common\lens-flare-data-driven-asset.md)
+[comment]: # "If you modify this file make sure you modify the copy/paste file: com.unity.render-pipelines.universal and com.unity.render-pipelines.core\Documentation~\Common\lens-flare-data-driven-asset.md"

-# Lens Flare (SRP) Asset
+# Lens Flare (SRP) Data Asset

-Unity’s [Scriptable Render Pipeline (SRP)](https://docs.unity3d.com/Manual/ScriptableRenderPipeline.html) includes the **Lens Flare Element** asset.
-You can use this asset to create lens flares in your scene and control their appearance. <br/>To create a Lens Flare Element asset, navigate to **Assets > Create > SRP Lens Flare**.
-To use this asset, assign it to the **Lens Flare Data** property of an [SRP Lens Flare Override Component](srp-lens-flare-component.md).
+Unity’s [Scriptable Render Pipeline (SRP)](https://docs.unity3d.com/Manual/ScriptableRenderPipeline.html) includes the **Lens Flare Data** asset.
+You can use this asset to control the appearance of [Lens Flares](lens-flare-data-driven-component.md) in your scene.
+This is the SRP equivalent of the Built-in Render Pipeline's [Flare](https://docs.unity3d.com/Manual/class-Flare.html) asset, which is incompatible with SRPs.

+To create a Lens Flare Data asset, select **Assets > Create > Lens Flare (SRP)**.
+To use this asset, assign it to the **Lens Flare Data** property of a [Lens Flare (SRP) component](lens-flare-data-driven-component.md).

 ## Properties